Erich Rademacher: Flying breaststroke technique

 Rademacher is considered one of the first people to use the overarm recovery for breaststroke, which was named the "flying fish", and would later be used for the arms part of the butterfly stroke.

 Later life

-During World War II he fought against the Soviet Union, was captured, and remained in a prison camp until 1947.
+During World War II he was conscripted by the Heer and fought for Germany’s Wehrmacht against the Soviet Union, was captured, and remained in a prison camp until 1947.
 During that period he suffered a permanent face injury and did not like to be photographed afterwards.
 After returning to Germany he shied away from swimming circles, and elected not to help set up a new swim association with his teammates from Hellas Magdeburg.
 Instead, he worked as an insurance clerk in Braunschweig and then in Stuttgart.

 Rademacher was inducted into the International Swimming Hall of Fame in 1972, and into the Germany's Sports Hall of Fame in 2008.
 A street and an indoor swimming pool in Magdeburg are named after him.